-Garway Parish has undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.
+Garway has undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.

-The Parish of Garway covers a rural area within the south-west of the County of Herefordshire and is approximately 14 miles south of Hereford.
+The parish of Garway covers a rural area within the south-west of the County of Herefordshire and is approximately 14 miles south of Hereford.
 The parish sits to the west of the A49.

-The draft Garway Draft NDP includes 10 main objectives and it is intended that these objectives will be delivered by 10 criteria based planning policies.
+The submission Garway NDP includes 10 objectives.
+It is intended that these objectives will be delivered by 10 criteria based planning policies; including 2 site allocations and a designated settlement boundary.

 The environmental appraisal of the Garway NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
-Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the draft plan itself.
+Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the submission Plan itself.

-Habitat Regulations Assessment (HRA) screening has been carried out as the Parish falls within the catchment for the River Wye (including River Lugg) and is within Wye Valley Woodlands SAC.
-The HRA assesses the potential effects of the NDP on the River Wye (including River Lugg) SAC and the Wye Valley Woodlands SAC.
+Habitat Regulations Assessment (HRA) screening has been carried out on the NDP and have shown it falls within the catchment for the River Wye (including River Lugg) and within 5km of the Wye Valley Woodlands SAC.
+The HRA assesses the potential effects of the NDP on these two European sites (Special Area of Conservation).

-On the whole, it is considered that the Garway Parish NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
-Parish Councillors will welcome the conclusion as to general conformity.
-It also does it propose any growth that would be over and above that prescribed by strategic policies.
+On the whole, it is considered that the Garway NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
+Nor does it propose any growth that would be over and above that prescribed by strategic policies.